m0nst3r-ctf/Hunter-Dojo/babyauto/2/DESCRIPTION.md

-I learned from my previous mistakes, having the same program path for different executions is too simple.
-Let's see how you fare when they are randomized.
+I learned from my previous mistakes, having the same crash programs for different executions is too simple.
+Let's see how well you fare when they are randomized.